 Approximately one third of older people fall every year.
 Half of these individuals experience multiple falls.
 While, often, the fall is inconsequential, falls are a serious concern for older people, as they can lead to hospitalization, reduced mobility and even death.

 There are many things you can do to help lessen the chance of falling, especially in your home, which is where 75% of falls occur.
-Take the following steps now to prevent a fall:
+Take the following steps NOW:

 - Wear shoes that fit comfortably and securely.
 Avoid shoes with thick soles.